jinmingjian/jinmingjian.github.io/content/pages/resume.md

 I am the founder of open-source high-performance foundationware, [Landz](http://jinmingjian.xyz/archives/landz/home.html).
 Landz, which is the first high-performance Java 8 ready stack in 2013, beats Netty 30% more in third-part benchmark with its own vectorizated http engine via original concise and composable library layers.

 I am a bigdata expert.
 I have modified to the Storm sources to achieve 2x message throughput.
 I have re-implemented the Flink parquet file reader with native arrow based vectorized reader to reach 4x speed-up than presto-parquet reader and 2x speed-up than Flink reader (in 1.19).
 And I have hacked the Cassandra client driver to get multi-core scale-up fairness for massive client writes.
 And futhermore, I have successfully constructed serveral dedicated realtime data clusters and warehouses with 10x cost-effective than traditonal open-source bigdata solutions (a.k.a., SQL-on-Hadoop, like Impala, Hive, HBase, Presto...).
-Yes, I am in finding the road to next-generation big data analysis.
+Yes, I am in walking on the road to next-generation big data intelligence.

 I am contributing to kinds of open source systems and projects, including official PRs to Flink, Tensorflow(now LLVM) MLIR, Scala and Eclipse.